Jalen Hurts Player Prop Bets for the NFL Playoffs | Philadelphia vs. Tampa Bay 1/16/2022

 Matchup vs. Tampa Bay

-- In one matchup against the Buccaneers, Hurts threw for 115 passing yards, 82.5 yards below his over/under in Sunday's game.
+- Hurts threw for 115 passing yards in one matchup against the Buccaneers, 84.5 fewer yards his over/under in Sunday's game.

-- Hurts threw a touchdown pass in that contest against the Buccaneers.

-- The 255.7 yards per game the Buccaneers are giving up through the air makes them the NFL's 22nd-ranked pass defense.

-- The Buccaneers have allowed 26 passing TDs this season (1.5 per game), ranking them 13th among NFL defenses.
+- The Buccaneers have conceded 26 passing TDs this season (1.5 per game), ranking them 13th among NFL defenses.

 Recent Performances

-- Hurts did not record a pass attempt in Week 18 versus the Cowboys.
+- Hurts did not have a pass attempt in Week 18 versus the Cowboys.

-- Hurts has racked up 413 passing yards (137.7 per game) and has a 61.8% completion percentage (34-for-55) over his last three appearances, tossing two touchdowns and zero interceptions.
+- Hurts has passed for 413 yards while completing 61.8% of his throws (34-of-55), with two touchdowns and zero interceptions (137.7 yards per game) over his last three outings.

 Hurts' Philadelphia Teammates